hatemhosny/racing-bars/website/docs/sample-datasets.md

 - <a href="/data/brands.csv" target="_blank" className="external">long</a>
 - <a href="/data/brands-wide.csv" target="_blank" className="external">wide</a>

-### Github Push Events
+### GitHub Push Events

-Number of push events to github for each programming language over the period 2012-2020.
+Number of new push events to GitHub for each programming language over the period 2012-2023.

 Source: <a href="https://github.com/madnight/githut" target="_blank" className="external"><span>https</span>://github.com/madnight/githut</a>